yuujay/.dotfiles/ansible/README.md

 ## Playbooks
 - Run playbooks with `ansible-playbooks <MY_PLAYBOOK>.yml`

+## How the setup works

+1. `main.yml` - This is the entry point for ansible playbook
+2. All the default variables and switches are available in `default.config.yml`
+3. As of now all automations are handled via the tasks in `./tasks` directory tasks.
+(Will try incorporating roles if needed?)

 ### Sequence of code organizations.
 1. Individual task files.
 2. Node specific config.
 Sample video [here](https://www.youtube.com/watch?v=EraC1AuWEF8&list=PLT98CRl2KxKEUHie1m24-wkyHpEsa4Y70&index=9)